scottdillon1/Virtual_SCP_Academy/SAC/scp_sac.md

 ![](.//media/image13.png)

 l.
 Change the transform syntax to "Extract everything before last T
-    from createdAt\_2".
+    from createdAt".
+Here you can see the syntax you need to use for the transform of the CreatedAt Column.

 ![](.//media/image14.png)

 m.
-Here's the correct syntax
+Here's the correct syntax for the transform of the modifiedAt Column.

 ![](.//media/image15.png)